More applications of the d-neighbor equivalence: acyclicity and connectivity constraints: Introduction

 The $d$-neighbor equivalence gives rise to a width measure, called in this paper \emph{$d$-neighbor-width}.
 This width measure, based also on layouts, is defined from the function $\snec_d(A)$ which corresponds to the maximum number of equivalence classes of the $d$-neighbor equivalence over $A$ and $V(G)\setminus A$.
-It is worth noticing that the boolean-width of a layout introduced in \cite{Bui-XuanTV09} corresponds to the binary logarithm of the $1$-neighbor-width.
+It is worth noticing that the boolean-width of a layout introduced in \cite{Bui-XuanTV11} corresponds to the binary logarithm of the $1$-neighbor-width.

-These notions were used by Bui-Xuan et al. in \cite{BuiXuanTV13} to design efficient algorithms for the family of problems called \textsc{$(\sigma,\rho)$-Dominating Set} problems.
+These notions were used by Bui-Xuan, Telle, and Vatshelle in \cite{Bui-XuanTV13} to design efficient algorithms for the family of problems called \textsc{$(\sigma,\rho)$-Dominating Set} problems.
 This family of problems was introduced by Telle and Proskurowski in \cite{TelleP97}.
 Given a pair $(\sigma,\rho)$ of finite or co-finite subsets of $\bN$ and a graph $G$, a $(\sigma,\rho)$\emph{-dominating set} of $G$ is a subset $D$ of $V(G)$ such that, for each vertex $x\in V(G)$, the number of neighbors of $x$ in $D$ is in $\sigma$ if $x\in D$ and in $\rho$ otherwise.
 A problem is a \textsc{$(\sigma, \rho)$-Dominating Set} problem if it consists in finding a minimum (or maximum) $(\sigma,\rho)$\emph{-dominating set}.
 For instance, the \textsc{Dominating Set} problem asks for the computation of a minimum $(\bN,\bN\setminus \{0\})$-dominating set.
-Many \NP-hard problems based on local constraints belong to this family, see \cite[Table 1]{BuiXuanTV13}.
+Many \NP-hard problems based on local constraints belong to this family; see \cite[Table 1]{Bui-XuanTV13}.

-Bui-Xuan et al.~\cite{BuiXuanTV13} designed a meta-algorithm that, given a rooted layout $\cL$, solve any \textsc{$(\sigma,\rho)$-Dominating Set} problem in time $\snec_d(\cL)^{O(1)}\cdot n^{O(1)}$ where $d$ is a constant depending on the considered problem.
-The known upper bounds on $\snec_d(\cL)$ (see Lemma \ref{lem:comparemim}) and the algorithm of \cite{BuiXuanTV13} give efficient algorithms to solve any \textsc{$(\sigma,\rho)$-Dominating Set} problem, with parameters tree-width, clique-width, ($\bQ$)-rank-width and mim-width.
+Bui-Xuan, Telle, and Vatshelle~\cite{Bui-XuanTV13} designed a meta-algorithm that, given a rooted layout $\cL$, solves any \textsc{$(\sigma,\rho)$-Dominating Set} problem in time $\snec_d(\cL)^{O(1)}\cdot n^{O(1)}$ where $d$ is a constant depending on the considered problem.
+The known upper bounds on $\snec_d(\cL)$ (see Lemma \ref{lem:comparemim}) and the algorithm of \cite{Bui-XuanTV13} give efficient algorithms to solve any \textsc{$(\sigma,\rho)$-Dominating Set} problem, with parameters tree-width, clique-width, ($\bQ$-)rank-width, and mim-width.
 The running times of these algorithms are given in Table \ref{tab:result}.